 - Weight Lifting

-Team Captains submit their team total walking time for every two weeks on the following dates:
+Team Captains submit their team total walking time every two weeks on the following dates:

-The website will be updated by the following Tuesday after the team captain has submitted times.
+The website will be updated by the following Tuesday after the team captain has submitted their times.

 Yes!
 Visit the Resources and Tips page and click on the Walking Log to download a spreadsheet that automatically adds up your weekly walking totals and indicates what to send to your team captain.